Senate GOP, setting aside Covid-19 fears, on track for quick Barrett confirmation this month - KESQ

 Republicans have not embraced those calls.
 Leaving the floor Monday, McConnell wouldn’t answer a question from CNN about whether senators who have tested positive would be allowed to vote on the floor.
 Johnson told a radio host this week he would appear in a “moon suit” if he was positive and had to vote on Barrett’s nomination.
 McConnell’s office has not yet commented on the latest Democratic request.

-With the Senate now out of session until October 19, Republicans are hopeful that senators will be cautious when they are at home.
+With the Senate now out of session until October 19, Republicans are hopeful that senators will be cautious while they are at home.

-CNN reached out to all 53 Republican senators this week to find out if they were tested for coronavirus and got responses from 33.
+CNN reached out to all 53 Republican senators this week to find out if they had been tested for coronavirus and got responses from 33.

-Of the 12 Republican members of the Judiciary Committee, seven reported testing negative, three said they had either not been tested didn’t believe they needed to be, and two were positive for coronavirus.
+Of the 12 Republican members of the Judiciary Committee, seven reported testing negative, three said they had either not been tested, didn’t believe they needed to be based or declined to comment, and two were positive for coronavirus.

-That means, unless something changes, one fourth of the GOP senators on the committee could show up at the hearing without knowing if they have the virus.
+That means, unless something changes, a quarter of the GOP senators on the committee could show up at the hearing without the public knowing if they have been tested for the virus.
 It’s possible some of those will attend virtually but they have not said that yet.
 Those three Republicans are: Sens.
-Chuck Grassley of Iowa, John Cornyn of Texas and John Kennedy of Louisiana.
+Chuck Grassley of Iowa, John Cornyn of Texas and John Kennedy of Louisiana, whose office declined to comment about whether he’s been tested.

+Those three senators were not present at the White House event introducing Barrett, where a number of attendees later tested positive, though they were in the Senate last week for meetings and votes.

 The GOP members who reported testing negative are: Graham, Sens.
 Joni Ernst of Iowa, Ted Cruz of Texas, Ben Sasse of Nebraska, Josh Hawley of Missouri, Mike Crapo of Idaho and Marsha Blackburn of Tennessee.

+Barrett pressed on health care, declines to say if she’ll recuse from election cases

-In meetings with Manchin and GOP senators, Barrett has shed little light how she might rule on health care.
+In meetings with Manchin and GOP senators, Barrett has shed little light how she might rule on health care and has not agreed to recuse herself from any case involving the 2020 election results.

 Democrats believe Barrett would strike down the Affordable Care Act because in a 2017 Notre Dame Law Review essay, she criticized Chief Justice John Roberts’ majority decision that upheld the law in 2012.
 Roberts’ surprise opinion has been roundly denounced by conservatives then and now.

-Note: CORRECTION: This story has been updated to correctly reflect the number of absent senators required in order to halt Barrett’s nomination.